osamaikhlas/selenium-java-cucumbe-frameworkr/README.md

         if(br.equals("chrome"))
         {
 --->
-#System.setProperty("webdriver.chrome.driver", "exact path to your chromedriver"); //This line needs to be added in user_launch_browser()
+#System.setProperty("webdriver.chrome.driver", "exact path to your chromedriver"); //This line needs to be added in user_launch_browser() method
 <!---
            driver=new ChromeDriver();
         }